stackery/php-lambda-layer/.github/pull_request_template.md

-**:warning: Please make sure pull requests are opened against the development branch.
-Pull requests opened against master will be closed automatically.** You may delete this line once you have confirmed the correct branch. :pray:
+Please make sure pull requests are opened against the development branch.
+Pull requests opened against master will be closed automatically.
+Please delete this line once you have confirmed the correct branch.